jez/thoughts/_posts/2017-09-27-on-leaving-facebook.md

 ## Facebook Is a Threat to the Open Internet

-With regard to the Internet, I'll forever be an idealist:
+With regard to the Internet, I'm definitely an idealist.

 > Governments of the Industrial World, you weary giants of flesh and
 > steel, I come from Cyberspace, the new home of Mind.
 On behalf of the